frntn/vagrant-elk-clientserver/README.md

-> MAJOR SECURITY UPDATE 09/27/2014 : Fixed bash version after the [shellshocker.net](https://shellshocker.net/) nuke
+> MAJOR SECURITY UPDATE 09/27/2014 : All boxes have been fixed after the [shellshocker.net](https://shellshocker.net/) nuke

 # Client-Server ELK demo